The Tesla Model X is a fully electric SUV to die for

 Given the space inside and the fairly high driving position, it is also a great family car.
 It has room for 5, 6 or 7 people, depending on the version you buy.
 The back row can even accommodate adults.
 With all-wheel drive, the Model X can get you out of a muddy field.
 If the Tesla Model X UK price doesn’t send shivers down your spine, you know what to do…

 Tesla has installed an amazing network of very rapid charging stations around the UK and abroad.
-These so-called superchargers are rated at 120-145 kW – considerably faster than the standard 50 kW chargers you normally find when out and about.
+These so-called superchargers are now rated at a minimum of 150 kW.
 They allow you to charge your battery very quickly while you are taking a break and then continue on your journey.
+New Version 3 chargers are also being rolled out, permitting charging at up to 250 kW in the Model X.

 If you’re considering a second-hand Tesla Model X, you’ll come across different battery sizes, such as 60, 70, 75, and 90 kWh.
 Buying second-hand is a way of permitting mere mortals to access the Tesla experience.